philipstaffordwood/A3S/doc/sentry-integration.md

 Sentry requires some manual steps to be run using the docker-compose environment defined in figure 1.
 These are listed below and must be run **prior to `running docker-compose up`**.
 Assuming that the docker-compose file is called `sentry-docker-compose.yml`

 * Create a secret key.
-Run:

 ```yaml
 docker-compose run --rm web config generate-secret-key | tail -n 1 | tr -d '\r\n' | awk '{print "SENTRY_SECRET_KEY="$1}' > .env
 ```
 * Migrate the database.
-Run:
 ```yaml
 docker-compose -f sentry-docker-compose.yml run --rm web upgrade --noinput
 ```
 * Create a user.
-Run:
 ```yaml
 docker-compose -f sentry-docker-compose.yml run --rm web createuser
 ```